nealcaren/a-century-of-negro-migration/chapters/chapter-11-index.md

 Keith, George: [interested in the Negroes,](chapter-02.md#george-keith-quaker)

-Kentucky, disfranchisement of Negroes in; abolition society of, advocated the colonization of the blacks in the West,
+Kentucky: [disfranchisement of Negroes in](chpater-03#kentucky-disfranchisement-of-negroes-in); abolition society of, advocated the colonization of the blacks in the West,

 Key, Francis S., a colonizationist,